-I mentioned in a previous post that the 3 most common verbs in German are the ones also used as auxiliaries: sein, haben and werden.
+I mentioned previously (in Lessons from the Top German verbs list) that the 3 most common verbs in German are the ones also used as auxiliaries: sein, haben and werden.
 Let’s take a look at how they function in the context of German verb tenses.

 German has 6 tenses: 2 finite tenses, i.e. tenses that are formed using just the main verb, and 4 compound tenses, i.e. tenses that are formed using the main verb plus one or more auxiliary verbs.